Cursed Job Market Signaling: Cursed Intuitive Criterion

 \section{Cursed Intuitive Criterion}

-From the previous analysis, we find that aside from the fully cursed case ($\chi=1$), multiple separating and pooling $\chi$-CSE exist for any $\chi<1$.
-To further refine our theoretical predictions and provide sharper, experimentally testable implications, we propose a belief-based equilibrium refinement---the \emph{$\chi$-cursed intuitive criterion}---which is in the same spirit as \cite{cho1987signaling}.
+Aside from the fully cursed case ($\chi=1$), multiple separating and pooling $\chi$-CSE exist for any $\chi<1$.
+To sharpen our predictions and derive testable implications, we propose a belief-based refinement---the \emph{$\chi$-cursed intuitive criterion}---in the spirit of \cite{cho1987signaling}.
+Our $\chi$-cursed intuitive criterion is defined for general signaling games.
+Therefore, we now briefly turn to the general framework before returning to Spence's model.

 For any belief over types $\mu \in \Delta(\Theta)$ and message $m\in M$, we define the best response correspondence of the receiver as

 and for any $\Xi \subset \Delta(\Theta)$, we define

 Furthermore, for any $\chi$-CSE assessment $(\mu, \sigma)$ with the associated equilibrium payoffs $u_{1}^{\chi*}(\theta)$ for the type $\theta$ sender, and for each off-path message $m$, we define